-Encircling Trees is the photographic remains of my performance of circling around a tree extensively, while handholding a large format camera that is constantly pointed at the tree.
-These performances/exposures last up to an hour.
+Encircling Trees is the photographic remains of my performance of circling around a tree extensively.
+Holding a large format camera, I try to point it at the tree while walking constantly around it.
+The eye of the camera opens as I start walking, closes as I stop.
+These performances/exposures last up to two hours.

 The project is carried out during winter in late night.
-Trees look even lonelier in a world of white.
-Circling around trees is a great way to have conversations with them.
+Trees look lonelier in a world of white.
+Circling around trees is a decent way to have conversations with them.
 This circular movement recenters my world, creating a sphere of spatial and temporal solitude.
 In this space and time, both the tree and I start to unfold.
-Every angle of the tree is compressed to one frame.
+Every angle of the tree is compressed into one frame.
 The camera sees and remembers all my shivers.

-By circling around trees, I aim to find a way to abandon the carefully framed photo aesthetic and bring the creative process to a down-to-earth physical labor, where the artist has no control over the framing of the final image.
-The photograph is the only visible proof of this labor.
+By circling around trees, I aim to find a way to abstain from the carefully composed aesthetic of photography and transform the creative process to a down-to-earth physical labor, wherein the artist loses control over the framing of the final image.
+Still, the photograph is the only visible proof of this labor.
 As the viewer engages, the whole process evolves in their imagination.

-I begin to walk more steadily around the tree, in this endeavor to escape the abrasive encounter with time, I realize I’m walking just like a moving hand in a clock.
+This solitary toil makes me think about my ancestors who keep pushing the millstone for thousands of years.
+In this mimical homage, my steps around the tree start to get steady.
+In the endeavor to escape the abrasive encounter with time, I realize I’m walking like a moving hand in a clock.